 The Company has no assets other than cash deposits and has not pledged any of its assets as security for loans, or otherwise and is not subject to any debt covenants.
-Management believes the Company does have sufficient working capital at this time to meet its current financial obligations.
+Management believes the Company does have sufficient working capital currently to meet its current financial obligations.